-Here is the command I ran to tell the binary scanner that I’m migrating from Liberty to Liberty and from Java IBM 8 to Java 11 (this command works for both Open Liberty and WebSphere Liberty):
+Here is the command I ran to tell the binary scanner that I’m migrating from Java IBM 8 to Java 11:

 The report will take a few seconds/minutes to run, depending on the size of your application.
 When it’s done, it will produce an HTML report.
 The top of your generated HTML report shows you how many issues were flagged by the tool, if any.
 The HTML report includes four sections:

 Feel free to read through the whole report, but what I’m really interested in here is the detailed migration analysis report.
 In my case, I ran the report against an application that uses some javax.xml.ws classes.
 So, I am getting this report that tells me that I have a warning rule flagged: